-- 18.9 Low-level concerns will not be included in references unless they relate to issues that would normally be included in a reference, for example, misconduct or poor performance.
-Where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and is found to be substantiated, it will be referred to in a reference. - 18.10 Early year's providers (Ambleside & Woodlands only): - 18.11 Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale.
+18.9 Low-level concerns will not be included in references unless they relate to issues that would normally be included in a reference, for example, misconduct or poor performance.
+Where a low-level concern has met the threshold for referral to the LADO and is found to be substantiated, it will be referred to in a reference.

+18.10 Early years providers